tigera-solutions/cc-eks-zero-trust-workshop/modules/module-3-connect-calicocloud.md

     </pre>

     You can also monitor your cluster installation on the Calico Cloud UI.
 Go to the "**Managed Clusters**" section, select your cluster and expand the timestamp dropdown to see the installation logs.
-    In a few minutes the status will change from **Installing** to **Done**.
+    In a few minutes, the status will change from **Installing** to **Done**.
 Congratulations!
 You successfully connected your cluster to Calico Cloud.

     ![11-connected-cluster](https://user-images.githubusercontent.com/104035488/218573288-96f92492-556a-4ba5-bc03-a1d1a70923be.gif)

 ## STEP 3 - Selecting your cluster.

-Once the installation is completed, you will be able to start interacting with your cluster from the Calico Cloud interface.
+Once the installation is completed, you can to start interacting with your cluster from the Calico Cloud interface.
 Calico Cloud provides a single pane of glass for managing multiple clusters.
 If you followed the previous steps, you would have two clusters connected to Calico Cloud at this point: Your cluster and a pre-configured lab cluster that allows you to explore some of the features in Calico Cloud.

 You can switch between clusters by following the steps below: